Graduate Prize 2023

 - All current DPhil students are eligible

-- Any DPhil student that has completed within the last two years is also eligible
+- Any DPhil student whose viva was within the last two years of the deadline date (9 September) is also eligible

 - The student must have received substantive supervision from one or more RDM PIs

-A maximum of four prizes will be awarded.
+A maximum of three prizes will be awarded.